MaxMicheluttiUnitn/DigiTwinRYU/README.md

 Once you are satisfied with the simulation, you can stop the original network by typing "exit" in the mininet CLI.
 Both the digital twin and the controller need to be stopped with a kill signal (Ctrl + C) and they will both exit gracefully.<br>
-You can stop the docker container by typing the "exit" command.
-Nothing inside the container will be saved.
-However, you can find the code of the digital twin in the "network.py" file since the parallel controller will also save it on the original machine.
-This is the exact same code that is run in the container during parallel execution and can be re-run outside the container with a proper controller in the same way as the asynchronous replay works to collect data about the traffic that is replicated, with the only difference in execution being that long inactive phases will be skipped.
+You can stop the docker container by typing the "exit" command. remember that nothing inside the container will be saved when it is stopped!
+However, you can find the code of the digital twin in the "digital_twin_network_parallel.py" file since the parallel controller will also save it on the original machine.
+This is the exact same code that is run inside the container during parallel execution and can be re-run outside the container with a proper controller in the same way as the asynchronous replay works in order to collect data about the traffic that is replicated, with the only difference in execution being that long inactive phases will be skipped.

 ## Drawing traffic graphs